Import, export or delete registry settings from a text (.REG) file.

 If you want to just delete values, leaving the key in place, set the value you want to delete = to a hyphen

-Again double clicking this .reg file will delete the values specified, or you can use REGEDIT /s MyDeleteScript.REG
+Again double click this .reg file to delete the values, or type REGEDIT /s MyFile.REG

-Windiff is your friend, this simple GUI utility from the resource kit will list all the differences.
+Windiff is a useful alternative, this GUI utility from the resource kit will list all the differences.

-Within a registry file, comments can be preceded by "; "
+Within a registry file, comments are prefixed with a semicolon "; "

 Batch files will ignore any semicolons before a command, so this can be used to create a self-contained registry script.

-SET - Display, set, or remove Windows NT environment variables
+SET - Display, set, or remove Windows environment variables.